 #3: Bone-Shaped Leash Holder With Photo Frame and Name Sign

-You know that moment when you’re rushing out the door, your golden is spinning in circles, and the leash is nowhere?
-Yeah.
-It’s tangled in the junk drawer, buried under a scarf, or hanging off a random doorknob again.
+You know that moment when you are rushing out the door, your golden is running circles, and the leash is nowhere in sight?
+Yep!
+You have to search the junk drawer to find it under a scarf, or hanging off the bathroom door knob.

 This bone-shaped wall organizer is the fix.